Frequently Asked Questions

 [Full biography]

 The first seven years of my life were spent in a remote, rural region known as Tierra Caliente in Michoacan State, Mexico.
-I recall no running water nor electricity.
-Our immediate and extended family lived in Apatzingan, the nearest bona fide town.
-It was from here that my family and I emigrated to Los Angeles in 1975.
-It was, in many ways, akin to traveling from the nineteenth to the twentieth century, given the rudimentary conditions to which we were accustomed.
-This experience – of leaving one land for another, having to constantly redefine what it means to be a human being, a man, a part of a community – is a constant and central theme within my work.
+I recall no running water or electricity.
+Our immediate and extended family lived in Apatzingan, the nearest town.
+It was from there that my family and I emigrated to Los Angeles in 1975.
+In many ways, it was like traveling from the nineteenth to the twentieth century, given the rudimentary conditions we were accustomed to.
+This experience – of leaving one land for another, having to constantly redefine what it means to be a human being, a man, a part of a community – is a constant and central theme in my work.
 [Read more…]

 ARTIST RESUME